nadia-tubbs/nadia-tubbs/exiftool-audit.md

 ## 🔍 Metadata Analysis
 * **Device / Camera Model:** Canon PowerShot SX530 HS
 * **Date and Time Taken:** 2022:10:25 13:48:11
 * **Location Data Detected:** The log only yielded `GPS Version ID: 2.3.0.0` without coordinates.
 Geographic tracking data is absent; therefore, the target image maintains strong location OPSEC as the location permissions were disabled on the device.

+  ## 🛡️ OPSEC Risk Assessment

+Before publishing the raw log, a manual audit was conducted to identify  high-risk hardware identifiers:
+* **Owner Name:** Blank (No real-world identity exposure).
+* **Time Zone / Time Zone City:** Removed from the log to prevent regional tracking.
+* **Camera Serial Number:** Firmware did not record the hardware serial number into the image file.